cast-org/figuration/docs/layout/grid.md

 Create equal-width columns that span multiple rows by inserting a `.w-100` where you want the columns to break to a new line.
 Make the breaks responsive by mixing the `.w-100` with some [responsive display utilities]({{ site.baseurl }}/utilities/display/#responsively-hiding-content).

-Please note there is a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#11-min-and-max-size-declarations-are-ignored-when-wrapping-flex-items) that prevents this from working without an explicit `flex-basis` or `border`.
+Note there was a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#11-min-and-max-size-declarations-are-ignored-when-wrapping-flex-items) that prevented this from working without an explicit `flex-basis` or `border`.
 Our example works thanks to the `border` being set; you can do the same with `.col { border: 1px solid transparent; }`.
 Alternatively, you can set the flex-basis to the width of the column (e.g., `.col { flex: 1 0 50%; }`).

-Both these fixes have been documented in a [reduced test case](https://output.jsbin.com/micohor).
+These workarounds have been documented in a [reduced test case](https://output.jsbin.com/micohor), though if the browser is up to date this shouldn't be necessary.

 <div class="cf-example-row">
 {% example html %}